 It was strange walking down that street with a bum.
 You know… you become as invisible as them !!!
 Really.
 Try it.
 I swear, its sorta like an art to not being seen.
 Except this guy was more like having this real stinky Magic Ring.
 You won’t believe how many people practically walked right into me.

 Anywho, the whole time we chatted away.
 At one point, I remember wondering what this old dude is making of all this?
 I must seem rather as strange to him, as he is to me.
-I suppose most would have shook him off at some point or another, but I didn’t have the heart.
-Dear old thing, drunk as a skunk, little human kindness, and company on part of my 45 minute walk home would be welcome.
+I suppose most would have shaken him off at some point or another, but I didn’t have the heart.
+The dear old thing, drunk as a skunk, little human kindness, and company on part of my 45-minute walk home would be welcome.

 As we talked, this muddled story of his life came out.
 It came out of him in fits and starts.
-He’d meander off topic, and go on these tangents where he said nothing you could understand, than he would fade back a bit and another piece of him would emerge.
+He’d meander off topic, and go on these tangents where he said nothing you could understand then he would fade back a bit and another piece of him would emerge.